thooot/Microsoft-Performance-Tools-Linux-Android/README.md

 - Unified (LTTng, Perfetto, or other multiple different logs files together)
   - Once you gather the data, there is a tiny bit of prep needed to open them in a single unified timeline (like the screenshot above)
   - If you want to open multiple logs together in single timeline - Copy all trace files and logs you want to open to single folder
-  - Example: You want to open in the same timeline: LTTng, Perf CPU Sampling, Dmesg
+  - Example: You want to open in the same timeline: LTTng, Perf, Dmesg
     - Ensure that the Linux CTF folder/trace is zipped and renamed to .ctf in the same folder (hack so open Unified works)
   - WPA -> File -> Open -> Multi-select all files and choose "Open Unified"